 The largest and most accessible one is the Luis Muñoz Marín International Airport, commonly known as the San Juan Airport (SJU).
 Located in Isla Verde – in the Carolina district – this airport is just minutes away from San Juan.
 More than 20 commercial airlines fly in and out of the city every day.

-- There are nonstop flights available to Miami, Fort Lauderdale, Tampa, Jacksonville, West Palm Beach, Orlando, Charlotte, Philadelphia, Hartford, Washington D.C., Baltimore, Newark, New York (JFK), Boston, Chicago (ORD), Houston, Dallas, Atlanta, Detroit, Minneapolis, Cincinnati, Raleigh-Durham, Pittsburgh, Austin, Buffalo, and St. Louis.
+- There are nonstop flights available to Miami, Fort Lauderdale, Tampa, Jacksonville, Orlando, Charlotte, Philadelphia, Hartford, Washington D.C., Baltimore, Newark, New York (JFK), Boston, Chicago (ORD), Houston, Dallas, Atlanta, Cleveland, Detroit, Minneapolis, Raleigh-Durham, Nashville, St. Louis, and Cancún.

 - San Juan is the leading gateway to the Eastern Caribbean.
 Several airlines operate over 100 daily flights to over 20 destinations in the Caribbean.
 Airlines that fly to and from San Juan to the Caribbean include Cape Air, JetBlue, Seaborne, LIAT, Vieques Airlink, Tradewind Aviation, and Air Flamenco.